 One of the first pieces I submitted to Android Police over a year ago was a hands-on look at an app called the Spin Alarm Clock.
 I hated it.
 I couldn't get the thing to work on my admittedly crappy phone at the time, and the entire experience just made me want to vomit.

 As it turns out, that app was a clone of an iOS app that did the same thing.
+The developer of that app, the SpinMe Alarm Clock, quickly asked Google to take down Spin Alarm Clock.
+Now he has ported his own software over to Android.

 It's been a busy month in the Android app world, particularly if you want useful tools or visual tweaks.
 There's one big app that we're not featuring in this roundup: the Google Now Launcher, AKA the Google Experience Launcher.
 We're omitting it from the main list because it's only compatible with Nexus and GPE devices - even the few standard Android devices that have been upgraded to KitKat can't play with it unmodified.